willy-wagtail/windfarm/README.md

 ### Layout

-- I did not use a component library.

-- I did however bring in TailwindCSS mainly because it has a basic design system (such as pre-defined padding and margin spacings, fonts, colours etc) that reduces the number of decisions I had to make.
+- I used TailwindCSS mainly because it has a basic design system (such as pre-defined padding and margin spacings, fonts, colours etc) that reduces the number of decisions I had to make.
 The utility classes are also handy.

 - I use the CSS grid area feature for app-level layout even though it is 2-D, and may intuitively suit flex more.
 The reason is it's likely an app like this will have a sidebar for navigating between feature areas, so defining grid areas allows us to easily scale this without rethinking the layout approach.